Friday the 13th (1980 film): Filming

 Friday the 13th was shot in and around the townships of Hardwick, Blairstown, and Hope, in Warren County, New Jersey beginning in early September 1979.
 (Note: A production report for the film notes the first official day of shooting was September 4, 1979, though some sources state the film began shooting on September 10, 1979.)
 The camp scenes were shot on a working Boy Scout camp, Camp No-Be-Bo-Sco, which is located in Hardwick.
 During the initial stages of filming, Cunningham and Miller continued to write and re-write sequences with contributions from Ron Kurz, though only Miller received screenwriting credit.

 The weather on set was described as "bitterly cold" at times, especially during the filming of the opening prologue scene in which Barry and Claudette are murdered, a sequence which was originally intended to take place while the couple were walking along the lake.
 Unexpected snowfall forced the scene to be reworked to take place inside a barn, as the film is set during the summertime.
 Actor Harry Crosby also commented on the cool weather conditions, stating that "it was very cold on the set by the end [of filming]," but that Cunningham, the cast, and crew maintained "a very pleasant attitude" despite this.
 Actress Robbi Morgan recalled filming all of her scenes in a single day.
 Reshoots and additional photography occurred as late as November 1979.

 The cinematography in the film employs recurrent point-of-view shots from the perspective of the villain.
 Due to the film's limited production budget, few exterior lights were used, resulting in many of the nighttime sequences appearing very dark.
 The production also could not afford stunt doubles for King or Palmer, necessitating both actresses to perform their own stunts and choreograph their fight sequences themselves.
 During the filming of the fight sequences, Palmer suggested rehearsing the scene based on her theater training: "I said to Adrienne that night, 'Why don't we rehearse this scene, I have to slap you,' because on stage when you slap somebody, you slap them."
 While rehearsing, Palmer slapped King in the face, and she began crying: "She collapsed to the floor, crying, 'Sean!
 [Cunningham] She hit me.'
 I said, 'Well, of course I hit her, we were rehearsing the scene.'
 He said, 'No, no, no Betsy, we don't hit people in movies.
 We miss them.'"

 A live snake was killed during filming as part of a scene where Alice discovers it in her cabin.
+Adrienne King said in the book Crystal Lake Memories that she was shocked, and that "the owner of the snake was just standing off to the side, tears running down his cheeks."